Gold plummets and dollar strengthens on Trump's Fed chair nomination | The National

 “This is likely overwrought – Warsh does not have a strong record of persuading his colleagues to follow his ideas, recent voting shows little appetite for aggressive easing into a still-hot economy, and balance-sheet operations are now geared to maintaining reserve liquidity, not managing broader financial conditions – and might ultimately unwind, reducing the dollar's gains.”

-Future markets still anticipate the Fed will cut interest rates two more times this year, which would bring the federal funds rate to the target range of 3 to 3.25 by the end of December.
+Futures markets still anticipate the Fed will cut interest rates twice this year, which would bring the federal funds rate to the target range of 3 to 3.25 by the end of December.

 Mr Trump has relentlessly pushed the Federal Reserve to deliver steep rate cuts since he returned to office last year.
 Speaking to reporters on Friday, Mr Trump said it would probably be inappropriate to ask Mr Warsh about specific plans for cutting rates, but said the Fed chair nominee favours rate cuts.